blacknstones/ReacTrack/README.md

 A parcel tracking app built with React.

 ## Start app
+1. Install required dependencies with `npm install`
-use `npm start` to run this app in development mode.\
+2. `npm start` to run this app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Dependencies
+## Project structure
-The dependencies of the project is shown below:
+The structure of the project is shown as below:
 ![Dependencies](src/assets/dependencies.png)

 ## Design Features